Bibimbap (Korean Mixed Rice Bowl)

 Wine

-Silky tannins and red fruit notes pair well with beef and spicy sauce without overwhelming delicate vegetables
+Silky tannins and red fruit flavours pair well with beef; doesn't overpower delicate vegetables

 Beer